 Being an all-in-one, the pressure levels are slightly lower than you might get with a standard pressure cooker.
 You could need to adjust your recipes as a result.
 However, when slow cooking and baking, its impressive 1300W of power enables it to heat up 25% faster than other multi-cookers.

 We like its sear and sauté functions, which mean that you can cook meat-based stews or dishes that call for caramelised onions without using an extra pot.
-You can set these to run at high or low temperatures, depending on what the recipe calls for.
+Depending on what the recipe calls for, you can set these to run at high or low temperatures.

 Users love how easy the Philips Vera Collection All-in-One is to clean, thanks to the non-stick inner pot and detachable inner lid.
 The pot is a ProCeramic+ design, meaning that it is five times more durable than other Philips models.